corsen2000/vim-mode-tutor/tour.md

 Sample - The quick brown fox jumped over the lazy dog.
 Fix Me - Thhe qquick broown foxx jumpedd ovver thee lazzy ddog..

+## Deletion
+* d -> delete from the cursor to the new position given by the next command
+  * dw -> delete from the cursor to the beginning of the next word
+  * de -> delete from the cursor to the end of the next word
+  * d$ -> delete from the cursor to the end of the line
+  * etc...
+* Delete the extra works

+Sample - The quick brown fox jumped over the lazy dog.
+Fix Me - The quick quick brown fox fox jumped over the the lazy lazy dog.

+Sample - The quick brown fox jumped over the lazy dog.
+Fix Me - The quick brown fox jumped over the lazy dog. the lazy dog. the lazy.

+Sample - The quick brown fox jumped over the lazy dog.
+Fix Me - The quick quick brown fox fox jumped over the the lazy lazy dog.

+Sample - The quick brown fox jumped over the lazy dog.
+Fix Me - The quick brown fox jumped over the lazy dog. the lazy dog. the lazy.

+## Line operations

+Doubling a command will often apply that command to the entire line.

+* dd -> deleting a line
+* yy -> copy a line

 ## Insertion
 * i -> start insertion at the cursor location